RalphBacon/Load-Cell-Part-1/README.md

 # Load Cell (Part 1)
-Weight anything using your Arduino
+Weigh anything using your Arduino

 # See video #31 at https://www.youtube.com/RalphBacon